 So let’s say the previous entry convinced you to try out a side drum head, but didn’t exactly convince you that the Evans Clear 300 is the side drum head for you.
 Don’t worry, there are many other quality side drum heads you can choose from.
 Take, for example, this offering from Remo.

 The Remo Ambassador Hazy is a side drum head from one of the top manufacturers of drum heads in the world.
 When placed on the bottom of your snare, it will give you a more balanced sound, with greater warmth and consistency than can be achieved through skill alone.
 Its single-ply body will improve your resonance, while its 3-mil Mylar film will take your attack to another level.
 Despite being a product of one of the top names in the drum equipment industry, the Remo Ambassador Hazy is quite affordable.
-For only a little over $10, you can add this studio-quality snare side head to your drum kit.
+You can add this studio-quality snare side head to your drum kit.
 This will leave you with plenty of money left over to purchase a more traditional top snare head to complement it.
 Side heads can be a little difficult to install, especially if you have never consciously used one before.
 Thankfully, this is not the case with the Ambassador Hazy.
 Remo designed this side head to be easy to fit, so even a total newcomer will be able to attach it to their snare in a matter of minutes.
 Installation is further simplified by the multiple sizes in which this drum head comes available.

 Although the Remo Ambassador Hazy was designed to be straightforward enough for even a novice drummer to install with minimal effort, drummers who are just starting out won’t have much need for this drum head.
 Side heads, while certainly useful, aren’t of much importance during one’s early days of drumming.
 If you are still getting the hang of the top of your snare, there is no sense in devoting any attention to the bottom of it.
 For that reason, we advise novice and intermediate drummers to avoid the Remo Ambassador Hazy – and all other side drum heads – until they are appropriately confident in their playing abilities.
 We know we mentioned this when discussing the Evans Clear 300, but we have heard so many drumming horror stories that we feel it must be repeated again: a side drum head should never be relied upon as a top drum head.
 Even though Remo has been responsible for some of the most durable drum heads in history, the brand’s Ambassador Hazy is simply not thick enough to endure the constant striking that comes along with topping a snare.
 Even the best drumsticks will tear true this drum head in a matter of minutes, so we advise you not to stray beyond Remo’s intended purpose when using the Ambassador Hazy.